RShankar/Intro-to-Microprocessors/Trouble Shooting/WindowsDriver.md

 **Note** If you do not see this then either your evaluation board is not connected to your PC or this is not the problem you are having

-Now either download "mdmcpq.inf" or search for it on your computer.
-You will need this driver to get the evaluation board to work properly.
+Now download and unzip [mchpcdc.zip](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Trouble%20Shooting/mchpcdc.zip).You will need this driver to get the evaluation board to work properly.

 From here right click on "Microchip Composite Device" and choose "Update Driver Software..." and follow the next few pictures.